 - Clear all household drain plumbing and use sump pumps to get any standing water out of your home.

 - To avoid a health hazard, contact professional sewer and flood restoration technicians, such as those with our sister brand STOP Restoration, to repair damage to your septic tank or sewer outlet.

 - Have a professional evaluate your gas and electric connections before reactivating them.

 - Air out your home by opening doors and windows and placing fans throughout the area.
-Quick attention to this step may prevent the formation of mold and mildew.
+Quick attention to this step may prevent the formation of mold and mildew, a serious health hazard.

 - Replace or fully disinfect any part of your home or furnishings that came in contact with floodwater, especially if sewage backup was involved.

-If you’re looking for other opportunities to safeguard against flood damage, or if you’re facing repairs in the aftermath of a recent flood, contact a qualified plumber today at 1-877-BEN-1776 or contact us online.
+If you’re looking for other opportunities to safeguard against flood damage, or if you’re facing repairs in the aftermath of a recent flood, call a qualified plumber today at 1-877-BEN-1776 or contact us online.
 Or, if you're dealing with serious water damage, call STOP Restoration.
 Their team will arrive at your home promptly, assess the damage, and provide a plan of action for restoration.